Qld State Library Supporting Clients with Low Vision

-The State Library of Queensland in Brisbane provides wonderful resources for anyone with Low Vision to assist them access the Library services.
+The State Library of Queensland (SLQ) provide wonderful resources for anyone with Low Vision to assist them access the Library services.

-There are electronic video magnifiers as well as five computers fitted with the Zoomtext Magnifier Reader program and the OpenBook scanning program for scanning documents and reading them out loud (using headphones or earbuds, so that other patrons are not inconvenienced).
+SLQ has electronic video magnifiers as well as 5 computers fitted with the Zoomtext Magnifier Reader program and the OpenBook scanning program for scanning documents and reading them out loud (using headphones or earbuds, so that other patrons are not inconvenienced).
 Library members can use all of these facilities and tap into Trove and other fantastic search tools, as well as for general reading and research.

-Recently one of our clients visited to check out what might suit her needs.
+Recently one of our clients visited SLQ to check out their resources and to see what might suit her needs.

-Joan was very appreciative of being able to see the ClearView Speech in action and is grateful to the library for making their facility so welcoming to everyone.
+Joan was very appreciative of being able to see the ClearView Speech in action and is grateful to the SLQ for making their facility so welcoming to everyone.